alanng10/class-lang/Info/Article/Word/a.md

 Word "math" has meaning that is calculate.

+Word "cand" has meaning that is represent significand.

+Word "expo" has meaning that is represent exponent.

 Word "rand" has meaning that is which ever int.

 Word "text" has meaning that is string lines.